Los Alamitos track on 10-day probation after horse deaths

-LOS ANGELES (AP) The California Horse Racing Board on Friday put Los Alamitos on probation for 10 days while the track develops a plan to address an increase in horse deaths.
+LOS ANGELES — The California Horse Racing Board on Friday put Los Alamitos on probation for 10 days while the track develops a plan to address an increase in horse deaths.

 The board voted 5-1 remotely in an emergency meeting to allow the Orange County track to continue racing during the probation.
 Commissioner Wendy Mitchell was the lone dissenter.